francois-le-ko4la/lovelace-test/README.md

 The array can contain any of the following values:

-- icon: Hides the entity's icon.
+- `icon`: Hides the entity's icon.
-- name: Hides the entity's name.
+- `name`: Hides the entity's name.
-- value: Hides the current value.
+- `value`: Hides the current value.
-- secondary_info: Hides secondary information related to the entity.
+- `secondary_info`: Hides secondary information.
-- progress_bar: Hides the progress bar display.
+- `progress_bar`: Hides the visual progress bar.

 _Example_: